 If you have recently installed an application on your Windows machine and soon after that you started facing the “Unknown Hard Error,” you can try re-installing the software.
 If the error persists, it is suggested to uninstall the software through the Control Panel settings.

 Consider updating all outdated device drivers on your system.
-Sometimes, incompatible or obsolete Windows drivers affect the working of certain applications, which in turn degrades the entire workflow.
-In case the outdated driver is associated with an app you trying to launch on your Windows machine, it can result in error messages like the “Unknown Hard Error”.
+Sometimes, incompatible or obsolete Windows drivers affect the working of specific applications, which in turn degrades the entire workflow.
+In case the outdated driver is associated with an app you are trying to launch on your Windows machine, it can result in error messages like the “Unknown Hard Error.”